lmielke/joringels/Readme.md

 ### Create as data_safe in i.e. keepass
 - open keepass
-- create a new group called like settings.kpsGrpName i.e. 'joringels_data_safe'
+- create a new group called like settings.safeLocation i.e. 'joringels_data_safe'
 - add a new entry, example: (title: mydigiserver, pwd: my_safe_secrets_encryption_password)
 - go to advanced tab and add joringels.yml and safe_params.yml
 - safe your entry and veryfy the files are properly attached